Content Marketing With a Side of Bacon

 This Fast Company article about Denny’s off-beat content marketing campaign got me thinking.
 About the power of brand personality, the importance of taking creative risks, and about two eggs over easy, hash browns, rye toast and a side of bacon.
 Make that Applewood smoked bacon.
 (Caution: Reading and writing before breakfast may lead to obsessive tendencies.)
 But seriously, this is a smart, targeted marketing strategy that’s capturing a whole new audience by speaking their language, while still keeping it real with its loyal, long-time customers.

 Denny’s is serving up fun and engaging material across multiple channels and formats.
 There are retro Atari video games featuring odd combos of Denny’s items (like hash browns) with Atari game elements (like asteroids) resulting in titles like “Hashteroids” (get it?).
-Although I’m far from the target audience, I did get a kick out of the web series Always Open with Jason Bateman, Sarah Silverman and Will Arnett dishing and interviewing celebrities in a Denny’s booth.
+Although I’m far from the target audience, I did get a kick out of the web series Always Open with Jason Bateman, Sarah Silverman and Will Arnett dishing with celebrities in a Denny’s booth.

 All this talk about food and content also reminded me of one of my favorite content marketing examples of all time : The Waffle Shop (not to be confused with Waffle House, which reminds me of Jim Gaffigan).